The new organisation is distributed

 We have all made an effort to digitise

-The efforts that companies have made during the period of confinement has improved digitisation as never before.
+The efforts that companies have made during the period of confinement have improved digitisation as never before.
 The technological leap, in many cases, involves the rapid digitisation of work, procedures, and internal and external communication.
 The qualitative and quantitative differences compared to the previous period are considerable.
 The pressure caused by the crisis has shaped a new society where technology is fully integrated into personal and professional relationships as well as in goods and services, not only digital but even physical.

 Hyperconnectivity, together with the speed and variability of information, will lead to rapid changes in the business context, where the importance of information as the basis for decision-making will be closely linked to immediate use.
 Nevertheless, the use of information will depend on a reasonable judgment on its application and the ability of those who receive it to make decisions.
 Decentralised business formats, flexible planning, and non-hierarchical leadership will further enhance the ability to adapt.